CodingTea17/wattos-shop/README.md

 ### Known Bugs
 * If you wish to re-seed the db you HAVE to run `rails db:reset`.
 This is due to the reviews being assigned to the products with ids 1-50.
+* The error pages butcher the bootstrap form styling.

 ### License
 *This website is licensed under the MIT License*